-We want our children to leave us as fluent speakers, readers and writers.
-Children are empowered by a high-quality, structured and creative English curriculum so that they can communicate not just ideas, but also emotions to others.
+At Thomas Fairchild, we want our children to leave us as fluent speakers, readers and writers.
+Children are empowered by a high-quality, structured and creative English curriculum so that they can communicate not just ideas, but also emotions and concepts to others.
 They understand that there are different purposes and audiences and can adapt the way they communicate according to these.

-Teachers will directly teach ambitious vocabulary drawn from the books and texts read, as well as the wider curriculum and the world around them so that children have a wide vocabulary when they enter secondary school and are able to make connections between texts, their lives and the wider world.
-Children’s strong understanding of grammar and transcriptions skills enable them as confident writers.
+Teachers will directly teach ambitious vocabulary drawn from the books and texts read, as well as the wider curriculum and the world around them, so that children have a wide vocabulary when they enter secondary school and are able to make connections between texts, their lives and the wider world.
+Teachers ensure that children develop a strong understanding of grammar, transcription and composition skills that enable them to be confident writers.

-We use a variety of strategies to evaluate the knowledge, skills and understanding that our children gain as they progress from Nursery to Year 6:
+We use a variety of strategies to evaluate the knowledge, skills and understanding that our children gain in English as they progress from Nursery to Year 6:

-Subject monitoring, including book looks and learning walks
+- Subject monitoring, including book looks, learning walks and lesson observations

-PIRA tests and No More Marking to support our teachers’ assessment
+- PIRA (Progress in Reading Assessments) and No More Marking are used termly to support our teachers’ assessment

-Half-termly phonics and reading assessments to ensure our children are provided with appropriate challenge and support
+- Half-termly phonics and reading assessments ensure our children are provided with appropriate challenge and support

-During their time at Thomas Fairchild, our children are given every opportunity to participate in a wide range of learning experiences beyond their classroom.
-These experiences include trips to museums, the theatre, adventure centres and community projects provide children with stimulating real-life experiences to pin their reading, writing and speaking development to.
-They will meet and work with authors and build their knowledge of literature.
-English learning is practised and embedded across the curriculum.
+During their time at school, our children are given every opportunity to participate in a wide range of learning experiences beyond their classroom.
+These experiences include trips to museums, the theatre, adventure centres and community projects.
+These experiences provide children with stimulating real-life experiences on which they can pin their reading, writing and speaking development.
+They will have opportunities to meet and work with authors and build their knowledge of literature.
+English learning is practised and embedded across the wider curriculum.
 Speaking and writing outcomes draw from knowledge gained in other subjects and English skills are used to enhance learning elsewhere.
-Children learn to collaborate and learn from each other to achieve outcomes.